 This festival is a beautiful mix of devotion, joy, and cultural heritage.
 If you want to experience a spiritual start to Holi, this is a must-visit event.

-2. Barsana Lathmar Holi – March 8, 2025 (Saturday)
+2. Barsana Lathmar Holi – 17 March 2027

 One of the most famous Holi traditions, Lathmar Holi, is celebrated in Barsana, where women playfully beat men with sticks (lathis) while men protect themselves with shields.
 This tradition recreates Lord Krishna’s playful teasing of Radha and her friends, who then chased him away with sticks.